 Boasting an ever-growing collection (one million titles) of e-books, audiobooks, magazines, and more, “Scribd” has always been one of the best audiobook apps in the market.
 So, you shouldn’t be surprised to see it in this coveted lineup.
 Whether you have a penchant for science fiction or love to explore travel, the app offers bestselling and popular audiobooks in a wide range of genres just like Audible.

-If Audible claims to have an exceptionally intuitive UI, Scribd is not behind in the battle either as it also has got pretty impressive user-interface that offers plenty of customization.
+Scribd also has a pretty impressive user-interface that offers plenty of customization.
 Therefore, you can ideally personalize this audiobook app to suit your taste better.
 Based on your convenience, you can also customize the narration speed.
 And if you have a habit of listening to your favorite books at night, do not forget to set a sleep timer so that the app automatically stops playing audiobooks at the set time.

 As for price, Scribd comes at $8.99 that is a lot cheaper than Audible.
 Overall, if you are looking for a cheaper Audible alternative without compromising on quality or the number, it can certainly be a smart pick.